cjs0h/CJDBM/README.md

       using MySql.Data.MySqlClient;
       using CJ_DBM;

-3- Make new database connection by calling the class cjdbm.
+3- Make new database connection by calling the class cjdbm

-    cjdbm obj = new cjdbm("ServerURL","Server_UserName","Server_Password","Dadabase_Name");
+    cjdbm obj = new cjdbm("ServerURL","Server_UserName","Server_Password","Database_Name");

 4- The class Function's